 Of the 596 soldiers who left the United States in late October 1941, 325 had died.
 Some in combat, some were executed, but most died from disease or malnutrition while Japanese Prisoners of War.
 Many died in the holds of ships that were sunk by Allied submarines.

 Today, all the surviving members of the 192nd Tank Battalion are gone, and those who chose to share their stories with us have since passed away.
 Often, doing this was a very painful experience.
-As one member of the B Company said to us over seventeen years ago, “You’re asking me to tell you about something that I’ve spent the last fifty-five years trying to forget.”
+As one member of the B Company said to us over twenty years ago, “You’re asking me to tell you about something that I’ve spent the last fifty-five years trying to forget.”